Wildlife of Burkina Faso: Geography

+Wildlife area in the landlocked Burkina Faso in western Africa is spread over a plateau area of 270764 km2.
+The dominant habitat types are the grassy savanna in the north with transition to the varying thin forests in the south.
+In Burkina Faso forest cover is around 23% of the total land area, equivalent to 6,216,400 hectares (ha) of forest in 2020, down from 7,716,600 hectares (ha) in 1990.
+In 2020, naturally regenerating forest covered 6,039,300 hectares (ha) and planted forest covered 177,100 hectares (ha).
+Of the naturally regenerating forest 0% was reported to be primary forest (consisting of native tree species with no clearly visible indications of human activity) and around 16% of the forest area was found within protected areas.
+For the year 2015, 100% of the forest area was reported to be under public ownership.

 Based on ecological characteristics and climatic conditions, the country is divided under three bio-climatic zones namely, the Sahelian Zone, the Sudanian Zone and the Sudano-Guinean Zone.
 The Sahelian Zone covers 25% of the area of the northern part of the country, which is further subdivided under the Sahelian and sub-Sahelian sectors.
 In the Sahelian sector, where the rainfall is only of the order of 400 mm, the vegetation is mostly of shrubs and wooded grassland or steppe.
 The sub-Sahelian sector represents the transition zone, receives an average annual rainfall of 400–600 mm and represents the transition between the Sahelian and Sudanian bioclimatic zones.
 The vegetation in this sector has moist Sudan savanna vegetation in the river valleys, while the western half is largely inhabited by humans; most of the large trees in the northern half of the sector are reported to have vanished due to climate change.
 The Sudan Zone receives higher rainfall in the range of 600–1000 mm and is further subdivided into three sectors namely, the central plateau sector, the Mouhoun sector and the Pendjari–Mékrou sector and has widely varying vegetation depending on human occupation for agriculture and mostly savanna vegetation, predominantly wooded savanna. the Pendjari–Mékrou sector with its floodplains and many ephemeral rivers, is less populated by humans but has the largest population of mammals in the country; vultures and raptors are also reported.
 The Sudano-Guinean Zone in the southwest corner of the country is a humid zone with an annual rainfall in the range of 1000–1200 mm.
 It is heavily wooded with wooded savannas and gallery forests; it has the ambience of a park with its widespread vegetation of Khaya senegalensis, Daniellia oliveri and Isoberlinia forests, tall grasses and savanna vegetation is also a dominant feature.
 Its human population distribution is low but the wildlife population is the second largest in the country.

 The area is drained by many rivers, the most important of them being the Black Volta (Mouhoun), the Red Volta (Nazinon), and the White Volta (Nakambé), which flow into Ghana on the south and form the Volta River.